 The default Cloud DNS service is global in nature and DNS names are visible globally within your VPC network.
-While this provides easy configuration, it also exposes your service to global outages.
+This configuration exposes your service to global outages.
 Zonal Cloud DNS is a new private Cloud DNS service that exists within each Google Cloud zone.
 The failure domain is contained within that Google Cloud zone.
 Zonal Cloud DNS private zones are not impacted when global outages occur.
-Any Google Cloud zonal outages only impact that specific Google Cloud zone and Cloud DNS zones within that Google Cloud zone.
+Any Google Cloud zonal outages only affect that specific Google Cloud zone and Cloud DNS zones within that Google Cloud zone.
 Note that any resource created in a zonal service is only visible to that Google Cloud zone.

-To learn how to configure a zonal Cloud DNS cluster-scoped zone, see Configure a zonal Cloud DNS zone.
+To learn how to configure a zonal Cloud DNS cluster-scoped zone, see Configure a zonal GKE cluster-scoped zone.